scionproto-contrib/csnet/README.md

  cmake --install dist --prefix "your installation directory"
 ```

-This will produce the static libraries `lib/libscion.a`, `lib/libnghttp2.a`, `lib/libprotobuf.a` and the header
+This will produce the static libraries `lib/libscion.a`, `lib/libnghttp2.a`, `lib/libprotobuf.a`, the header
-file `include/scion/scion.h` in your installation directory.
-When using the library make sure to link against all the
+file `include/scion/scion.h` and the cmd binary `bin/ping` in your installation directory.
+When using the library make
-libraries produced by the installation.
+sure to link against all the static libraries produced by the installation.

 ## Local SCION Network Setup